brugal/wolfcamql/README-wolfcam.txt

   You can edit or replace wolfcam-ql/gfx/wc/custom.tga to choose the color.
 --------------------------------------

 * 'screenMap' shader keyword from Quake3e.
 This uses a screenshot of the previous frame as a texture.
 Can be used for mirror like surfaces.
 The size of the texture used can be controlled with r_screenMapTextureSize.
-Example
+Example:

   models/weapons2/rocketl/rocketl
   {